troymessina/ElectronicsLab/chapters/09Digital.md

 * LED: Red 5mm LED or similar
 * Capacitor (C1): 10 nF

 The output is connected to control an LED, but could easily be modified to control a motor, a lamp, or anything else by connecting a transistor.
-See [](#sec:digital:highloads) Driving Higher Loads below for examples.
+See [](#sec:digital:highloads) for examples.

 (sec:digital:highloads)=
 # Part 4 - Driving Higher Loads